DanielCiccC/DanielCiccC.github.io/FINM3405/notes/revision_cds.md

   - Probability of a reference event occurring in period i.
 - $s_i$ is the survival probability up to time $t_i$ .
   - Probability that no reference event occurred up to time $t_i$.
+- $d$ is the time between premium payments in years

 # 2. Mechanics